AhmedTarekEl-Mahdy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 You can only use putchar four times maximum in your code You are not allowed to use any variable of type char

 10. Inventing is a combination of brains and materials.
-The more brains you use, the less material you need
+The more brains you use , the less material you need

 Write a program that prints all possible different combinations of two digits.